Jolg42/awesome-typography/README.md

 * [font-spider](https://github.com/aui/font-spider) Smart webfont compression and format conversion tool http://font-spider.org
 * [Brotli.js](https://github.com/devongovett/brotli.js) A JavaScript port of the Brotli compression algorithm, as used in WOFF2
 * [ideohint](https://github.com/caryll/ideohint) Optimized hinter for Ideographs
+* [subfont](https://github.com/Munter/subfont) Command line tool to inject Google font subsets used glyphs into your page
+* [webfont](https://github.com/itgalaxy/webfont) Awesome generator of webfont, WOFF2, WOFF, EOT, TTF and SVG.
+* [grapheme-splitter](https://github.com/orling/grapheme-splitter) A JavaScipt library that breaks strings into their individual user-perceived characters.
+* [unicode-tr51-emoji](https://github.com/cameronhunter/unicode-tr51-emoji) Emoji data extracted from Unicode Technical Report #51 v1.0 – v5.0
+* [fontblast](https://github.com/eugene1g/font-blast) Give me an icon-font, and I'll create individual SVG/PNG files for all icons in it.
+* [fontplop](https://github.com/matthewgonzalez/fontplop) Fast, Simple, & Free Open Source Webfont Converter http://www.fontplop.com
+* [svgfont2svgicons](https://github.com/nfroidure/svgfont2svgicons) Extract SVG icons from an SVG font
+* [glyphhanger](https://github.com/filamentgroup/glyphhanger) Your web font utility belt.
+It shows what unicode-ranges are used on a web site (optionally for a font-family or for each font-family).
+It can also subset web fonts.
+* [Punycode.js](https://github.com/bestiejs/punycode.js) A robust Punycode converter that fully complies to RFC 3492 and RFC 5891. mths.be/punycode

 ### Python
 * [fontTools](https://github.com/fonttools/fonttools) A library for manipulating fonts, written in Python.